dyindude/labs/202-bind/README.md

 # Trivia
 - As stated in the summary, `named` is the `nameserver daemon`. `bind` stands for the Berkeley Internet Name Domain, which includes a number of other utilities including `named`.
+- In practice, regardless of how low you've set your TTL, it can take a full 72 hours for DNS changes in a zone to propagate throughout the internet, unless you are using a higher-priority service provider for DNS like AWS.
-- Many nameserver administrators have configured their nameservers to not honor TTL if the number is lower than their standard, which can cause variances in the completion of DNS propagation.
+- Many nameserver administrators/ISPs have configured their nameservers to filter out extremely low and high TTL values, and in some cases ignore the TTLs in zone records altogether, enforcing their own standards for TTL.
+This accounts for variances in the completion of DNS propagation.

 # WIP notes plz ignore
 - Root DNS servers - ref: https://www.iana.org/domains/root/servers